-Picture yourself in the middle of a bridge, surrounded by a lush rainforest and serenaded by the chorus of chirping birds and howling mammals.
+Picture yourself in the middle of a bridge, surrounded by lush rainforest and serenaded by the chorus of chirping birds and howling mammals.

-A sea of flowers color your vision and howler monkeys frolic along tree branches.
-Sloths, snakes and frogs coexist with each other.
+A sea of flowers color your vision, and howler monkeys frolic along tree branches.
+Sloths, snakes, and frogs coexist with each other.
 You are one with nature, and you are well aware of it.

-This 600 acres of green land is a well-preserved ecopark that aims to educate visitors regarding Costa Rica’s rich ecosystem while maintaining high levels of sustainability.
+This 600 acres of green land is a well-preserved eco-park that aims to educate visitors regarding Costa Rica’s rich ecosystem while maintaining high levels of sustainability.

 On a 2-hour guided tour, you will learn immensely about the hundreds of plant and animal species as you journey through 16 hanging bridges that constitute the 2.6-kilometer park.

-Feeling more adventurous?
+Are you feeling more adventurous?

-Kayaking, wakeboarding and stand-up paddling are some of the numerous things to do in Lake Arenal.
+Kayaking, wakeboarding, and stand-up paddling are a few of the numerous things to do in Lake Arenal.

 5. Go white water rafting

-Take the extreme route and conquer the Balsa River by going white water rafting along its challenging currents.
+Take the extreme route and conquer the Balsa River by white water rafting along its challenging currents.

-Should you be wary about the safety of this white water rafting activity, any uncertainties that you may have shall be addressed during the briefing.
+Should you be wary about this white water rafting activity’s safety, any uncertainties you may have shall be addressed during the briefing.

 Fly through the jungle via a canopy or go traditional with your harness.
 Whichever manner you choose, you are guaranteed to have the best seats and sights in town.

-Your guide will explain you how to control the speed of your zipline, stay in a safe position and glide your way to some of the most daring zipline cables in the area.
+Your guide will explain how to control the speed of your zipline, stay in a safe position and glide your way to some of the most daring zipline cables in the area.